Sivanee99/deaddrop-js/README.md

 ## Database

 Data gets stored into the local database file dd.db.
 This file will not by synched to git repos.
 Delete this file if you don't set up a user properly on the first go

+## Logging Strategy
+ In this program, log4js is used to log activities in a log file.
+ A separate folder called configuration to configure the log4js  is created where the file log.txt to log the messages is defined
+ This application is then called in the files where logging is required.
+ The log is then declared according to whether it is an information or error.
+For sending, reading and creating users, the log are declared as information while password verifications and user existence are declared as errors.

+ ## Mitigation
+ A change that was implemented was to be able to create more than one new user.
+Previously only one new user could be created and writing and reading messages could be done with just one user.
+ Apart from that, the error displayed for when sending or reading message to a user that did not exist was that of "Error occured during reading".Changes were implemented so that the error that the user does not exist is returned.